top of page

 Tell us a secret, what’s your pre-performance ritual?

-I try to make myself pretty so I have a 3-hour ritual before every show.
+I try to make myself pretty so I have a three-hour ritual before every show.

 I put on some lipstick.
 And some eyeliner.